Fiction, nonfiction, and poetry workshops normally consist of twelve

 Fiction writers might look at the art of dialogue, the use of light,

 color, and point of view.
-Students of memoir might spend their time learning not only how to structure narrative, but also exploring how context and culture inform personal history, and what challenges the nature of memory presents to a writer of nonfiction.
+Students of nonfiction might spend their time learning not only how to structure narrative, but examine their beliefs about the intersection of memoir and journalism, the political and personal in global narratives, and the evolving role of the memoirist in contemporary cultural scholarship.

 Craft Seminars are held once a week from 5.30 p.m until 7.20 p.m.